hrayrhar/limit-label-memorization/README.md

 ```

 The code at the time of ICML 2020 submission code be found [here](https://github.com/hrayrhar/limit-label-memorization/releases/tag/icml).
-The current version of the code should also produce the results of the paper.
+This is the version of the code at the time of camera-ready submission.
+This version should be able to reproduce the results in the paper.

-An updated and better commented code is available in [branch](https://github.com/hrayrhar/limit-label-memorization/tree/nnlib) named `nnlib`.
-Please use this code if you need to use LIMIT for new experiments, rather than replicating the paper results.
+**If you goal is to reproduce the results**, please use this version of the code.
 The main method of the paper called LIMIT is coded in `methods/predict.py` -- the `PredictGradOutput` class.
 The soft regularization approach described in the paper corresponds to the class `PenalizeLastLayerFixedForm` of `methods/penalize.py`.
 The training scripts are generated using the `scripts/generate_commands.py` script.

+**If your goal is to use LIMIT**, you can use the newer [code](https://github.com/hrayrhar/limit-label-memorization).
+It is better commented and easier to use code.
+The main method there to is the `LIMIT` class of the file `methods/limit.py`.